Ryneex/Realtime-Cursor-Event-Handler/README.md

 ### MouseMove event

-You need to call the **Cursor** function and pass an object to it, it needs two properties, event type and a callback function
+You need to call the **Cursor** function and pass an object to it, it needs two properties, event type and a callback function, it will return the cursor position

 ```js
 const parameter = {